Migrant integration statistics – labour market indicators

 - Nationals — the population of citizens of the reporting country;

-- Foreign citizens — the non-nationals; subdivided into:
+- Foreign citizens — the population of non-nationals; subdivided into:

 - EU citizens — the citizens of EU Member States, except the reporting country;